puffscoin/meteor-package-tools/README.md

 To start polling for ticker prices run `PuffsTools.ticker.start()`

-It gives you the latest price for ether based on the [kraken.com public API](https://api.kraken.com/0/public/Ticker?pair=XPUFFSZEUR,XXBTZUSD).
+It gives you the latest price for PUFFScoin based on the [kraken.com public API](https://api.kraken.com/0/public/Ticker?pair=XPUFFSZEUR,XXBTZUSD).
 `PuffsTools.ticker` is a reactive collection, so when used in a reactive function it will re-run this function when the price is updated.

 The ticker will be updated every 30 seconds.